We’ve lined up our selection of six of the best men’s wedding band types and their metals for you to find the right ring for you.

-Most fine jewelry—including wedding bands—should be purchased in 14 karat or 18 karat gold.
+Most fine jewelry—including men’s wedding bands—should be purchased in 14 karat or 18 karat gold.
 Any piece of jewelry below 14 karat gold means that the purity is less than 50 percent gold.

 This white, mirror-like metal was at one time an extremely popular metal for jewelry.
 However, it was later rationed for war time.
 When platinum could no longer be used for jewelry, white gold was created as a less expensive equivalent.
 Since the late 90s, however, platinum once again emerged as one of the leading wedding band metals.

-A “pure platinum” band has at least 95% platinum, and should be stamped to indicate it’s purity, typically in the form of a parts-per-thousand number.
+A “pure platinum” band has at least 95% platinum, and should be stamped to indicate its purity, typically in the form of a parts-per-thousand number.
 For example, a piece with 90% platinum and 10% alloys would be marked “900” or “900PLT,” to indicate 900 parts platinum out of a 1000.

 A close relative to platinum, palladium also features a similar white hue and high shine.
 Although this metal isn’t quite as durable, it is less expensive.
 For men who want the look of platinum and a similar durability, palladium is a fantastic choice.

 Rings crafted from palladium can feature diamonds, gemstones or engraved details.
 This metal is also extremely versatile and can take the wear of an active lifestyle.
 In fact, men often forget they’re wearing it since it is so lightweight and comfortable!

 While there are numerous metal choices for men’s wedding bands, the ideal metal should suit his personality and lifestyle.
 All metals have strengths and weaknesses, but they can all create the ideal ring.
 The metal that you select for his perfect ring should fit his hand, his life—and, most importantly, your budget.